Shewanella oneidensis: Nanotechnology

-S. oneidensis MR-1 can change the oxidation state of metals.
+Shewanella oneidensis MR-1 can change the oxidation state of metals.
 These microbial processes allow exploration of novel applications, for example, the biosynthesis of metal nanomaterials.
 In contrast to chemical and physical methods, microbial processes for synthesizing nanomaterials can be achieved in aqueous phase under gentle and environmentally benign conditions.
 Many organisms can be utilized to synthesize metal nanomaterials.
 S. oneidensis is able to reduce a diverse range of metal ions extracellularly and this extracellular production greatly facilitates the extraction of nanomaterials.
 The extracellular electron transport chains responsible for transferring electrons across cell membranes are relatively well characterized, in particular outer membrane c-type cytochromes MtrC and OmcA.
 A 2013 study suggested that it is possible to alter particle size and activity of extracellular biogenic nanoparticles via controlled expression of the genes encoding surface proteins.
 An important example is the synthesis of silver nanoparticle by S. oneidensis, where its antibacterial activity can be influenced by the expression of outer membrane c-type cytochromes.
 Silver nanoparticles are considered to be a new generation of antimicrobial as they exhibit biocidal activity towards a broad range of bacteria, and are gaining importance with the increasing resistance in antibiotics by pathogenic bacteria.
 Shewanella has been seen in laboratory settings to bioreduce a substantial amount of palladium and dechlorinate near 70% of polychlorinated biphenyls (PCBs).
 The production of nanoparticles by S. oneidensis MR-1 are closely associated to the MTR pathway (e.g. silver nanoparticles), or the hydrogenase pathway (e.g. palladium nanoparticles).

 Wastewater treatment

-S. oneidensis' ability to reduce and absorb heavy metals makes it a candidate for use in wastewater treatment.
+Shewanella oneidensis' ability to reduce and absorb heavy metals makes it a candidate for use in wastewater treatment.

 DSFO+ could possibly allow the bacteria to electrically communicate with an electrode and generate electricity in a wastewater application.